Saturday, 25 November 2017

 Internal Implementation of TreeMap in Java

-We learned the internal working of HashMap in post of How HashMap works internally.
-In this post, we can discuss about the internal working of TreeMap in Java.
+We learned about the internal working of HashMap in the post How HashMap Works Internally.
+In this post, we will discuss the internal working of TreeMap in Java

 What is TreeMap ?

-TreeMap class is a like HashMap which stores a key-value pairs.
-The major difference is that TreeMap sorts the key in ascending order.
+The TreeMap class is similar to HashMap as it stores key-value pairs.
+The key difference is that TreeMap maintains the keys in ascending order.

-TreeMap is sorted according to the natural ordering of it's keys, or by a Comparator provided at map creation time, depending on which constructor is used.
-There are mainly two types of
+A TreeMap is sorted either according to the natural ordering of its keys or by a Comparator provided at the time of map creation, depending on the constructor used.

 TreeMap();